Ed Cantrell

+Early biography

-The son of Samuel Glenn Cantrell, a Nazarene minister and Vesta Marie (née Robinson) Cantrell, Ed was born in Bloomington, Indiana.
+The son of Samuel Glenn Cantrell, a Nazarene minister and Vesta Marie (née Robison) Cantrell, Ed was born in Bloomington, Indiana.
 He excelled in sports and graduated from Plainfield High School in 1945 with a football and basketball scholarship.
 Aspiring to be a coach, he had almost completed three years at Indiana State College when President Truman ordered the Berlin airlift in 1948.
 Cantrell immediately enlisted in the Army and spent three years as a military policeman in the "bombed-out ruin" south of Frankfurt, Germany.
 His tour of duty was then extended due to the Korean War.
 Upon discharge, he graduated with honors from the Indiana State Police Academy.

 An avid hunter, fisherman and marksman, he later visited Wyoming and decided to relocate there.
 Accepted into the Wyoming Highway Patrol, he was assigned to the Rock Springs area in 1960.
 Although he liked his job, he later resigned from the highway patrol to lobby for a state police bill.
 "A little skeleton crew of highway patrolmen and a sheriff's department were understaffed," he said, explaining that he and his fellow officers were trying to create a more effective state police force.

 The following January he was hired as a range detective in Lusk.
 His job took him all over Wyoming as well as neighboring states in pursuit of lawbreakers.
-Then, in 1976, following the death of his oldest son in a car accident, Cantrell and his wife decided to return to Rock Springs, where he worked for undersheriff Jim Stark.
+Then, in 1976, following the death of his elder son, Samuel, in a car accident, Cantrell and his wife, Nancy, decided to return to Rock Springs, where he worked for undersheriff Jim Stark.
 The following year Cantrell assumed the post of safety director of a badly demoralized Rock Springs police force.
 He then formed a detective division from existing officers and hired Michael Rosa as an undercover detective.

 The killing of Michael Rosa

-The events leading to Cantrell shooting fellow officer Michael Rosa are disputed, although Cantrell was later acquitted of all charges through the efforts of the famed lawyer Gerry Spence.
+The events leading to Cantrell shooting fellow officer Michael Rosa are disputed, although Cantrell was later acquitted of all charges through the efforts of his attorney, Gerry Spence.
 In one version of the events, Rosa, an undercover narcotics detective in Rock Springs was scheduled to testify about local corruption he had witnessed.
 This investigation was initiated by the former public safety director, Clyde Kemp, and by a 1977 60 Minutes exposé detailing Rock Springs City Hall-police corruption in drugs, prostitution and mob-activity, driven by an energy boom cycle of the town.

 Several evenings before Rosa's scheduled grand jury testimony, Cantrell is said by an investigative piece in People to have called Officer Rosa to his car and after he entered, shot him at point-blank range in the forehead while Rosa's gun was still holstered.
 The death of Rosa, who had widely complained about Rock Springs corruption, stalled the investigation and prevented him from implicating Cantrell or other Rock Springs officials.
 Two days after Rosa was killed, his wife's home was broken into and all of Rosa's confidential case files on corruption were stolen.